jbtronics/settings-bundle/docs/usage/yaml_configuration.md

 # YAML Configuration

+{: .important }
+> It is recommended to use PHP attributes for settings configuration.
+This YAML configuration option is currently more considered experimentally, and might change in the future or be removed completely in future versions.

 By default, settings classes are configured using PHP attributes (`#[Settings]`, `#[SettingsParameter]`, etc.).
 As an alternative, you can define settings metadata in YAML files.
 This allows you to keep your settings classes as plain PHP in the application layer, while the infrastructure-level configuration (storage adapters, parameter types, labels, etc.) lives in YAML files — following the same pattern as Doctrine ORM's YAML mapping.

 ## Requirements